DesentriX/Currency-Converter/README.md

 Convert currencies of different countries.

-#What I learned
+# What I learned
--How to work with databases
+- How to work with databases
 - Design UIs using WPF
 - Implementing Event Handling
 - Handling exceptions and errors